sielskyi/cpplibry/README.md

 # cpplibry
-CppLibry is a C++ language library of universal and usefull functions.
+CppLibry is a universal and useful library for projects on C++ language.